debjitpaul/debjitpaul.github.io/_posts/2025-10-01-world-model.md

 ### Two Modes of Learning: Assimilation and Accommodation

-Assimilation: Fitting new experiences into existing schemas.
+**Assimilation**: Fitting new experiences into existing schemas.
 Seeing a new dog breed: "that's also a dog."

-Accommodation: Restructuring schemas when experiences don't fit.
+**Accommodation**: Restructuring schemas when experiences don't fit.
 Meeting a cat: the child must split their schema—dogs AND cats, both with four legs but different behaviors.[^3]

 Most neural networks only assimilate—fitting new data within existing capacity.
 When truly novel information arrives, they fail catastrophically, overfit, or suffer catastrophic forgetting.
 Few AI systems have mechanisms for graceful accommodation—recognizing when their world model is fundamentally wrong and restructuring it while preserving valuable knowledge.